 To get a better sense of how a kriya works, try this: Choose a kriya–maybe something relatively simple yet powerful, such as the So Darshan Chakra Kriya.
 When you have finished practicing the kriya, sit in stillness and try to visualize the kriya’s effect in your body.
 Take a snapshot of how it feels: is there tightness?
 Tension?
 Color?
 Notice where in the body you sense this, and take some breath to those areas.
 Notice if any thoughts arise around these feelings, and if so, just let them go.
 Don’t try to analyze what’s going on; just see if you can hold onto the picture.

 Later on, after you have relaxed, come back to the picture you have taken of the energy and notice it again.
 The body often gives us clues to what’s blocking us energetically.
 Maybe you can even re-create the sensations in the body by conjuring up the images of the energy generated by the kriya.
 As you do this, you begin to learn how the body experiences the kriya.
 This is the key to Kundalini Yoga.

-Then try a different kriya, and maybe your body will respond differently.
-The body’s energy moves in different ways during different kriyas, and everybody’s body creates a unique experience.
+Try a different kriya, and maybe your body will respond differently.
+The body’s energy moves in different ways during different kriyas, and everyone’s body creates a unique experience.
 Some kriyas will be more powerful and some less so.
-Some may make you happy and some may upset you.
+Some may make you happy, and some may upset you.
 The experience is all part of the Kundalini journey.